jeremiak/jeremiak.com/_posts/2020-04-17-is-citibike-a-pensieve.md

 ---
-title: Is Citibike a Pensieve?
+title: Is Citibike a pensieve?
 description: Sometimes, reliving your memories is only a map or two away.
 ---